Intentional Acts Attorney

 Seek Justice with the Help Of Our Intentional Acts Lawyer in Arizona

 A lawyer or law firm stealing money from their clients is a seriously dishonorable crime.
 Law firms are supposed to show high moral principles and defend their client’s from receiving unjust convictions.
-A lawyer or law firm stealing money from their client’s cases is unacceptable, is a breach of fudiciary duty, and clients should seek to recover the monetary losses they have suffered.
+A lawyer or law firm stealing money from their client’s cases is unacceptable, is an attorney acting in their own best interest and clients should seek contact a breach of fiduciary duty lawyer to recover the monetary losses they have suffered.

 Intentional Acts Case We’ve Handled in the Past